SiamakGhodsi/DFNMF/README.md

-# A Deep Latent Factor Model for <br /> Fairness-Utility Trade-off in Graph Clustering
+# A Deep Latent Factor Graph Clustering <br />with Fairness-Utility Trade-off Perspective

 Repository to demonstrate codes, instructions, dependencies (i.e., package requirements), and data, of the paper titled "A Deep Latent Factor Model for\\Fairness-Utility Trade-off in Graph Clustering" submitted to ICDM 2025.